coletiv/cybersource-sdk/README.md

 ### Authorization

-Check credit card funds, and hold the payment of the transaction until a capture or refund request is issue.
+Check credit card funds, and hold the payment of the transaction until a capture or refund request is issued.

 **Example**
 ```